IsaacKay/inverted-index-api/README.md

 [file example](https://www.dropbox.com/s/rw11lbj830asv4k/file1_json.png?dl=0)

 when uploading files, your field name should be files.
-_note: while uploading with postman, do not specify any header_ [this](https://www.dropbox.com/s/3620oo387nho2fk/creating_index_from_postman.png?dl=0) is an example of how to create index with postman
+_note: while uploading with postman, do not specify any header._
+[this](https://www.dropbox.com/s/3620oo387nho2fk/creating_index_from_postman.png?dl=0) is an example of how to create index with postman

 ### Searching created index